jaky1206/TSQL/README.md

-# TSQL-Scripts
-This is a repository of queries
+# This is a repository of tsql scrips